 When you’re planning your garden, you may want to include planting parsnips among your carrots and other root vegetables.
-Parsnips (Pastinaca sativa) are related to the carrot, another root vegetable.
+In fact, parsnips (Pastinaca sativa) are related to the carrot.
 The top of the parsnip resembles broadleaf parsley.
-Parsnips will grow to 3 feet tall, with roots as long as 20 inches.
+Parsnips will grow to 3 feet (.91 m.) tall, with roots as long as 20 inches (50 cm.) long.

 So now you might ask, “How do I grow parsnips?”
 How to grow parsnips isn’t much different from other root vegetables.
 They are winter vegetables that like cool weather and can take as long as 180 days to mature.
 They are actually exposed to almost freezing temperatures for about a month before harvesting.
 When planting parsnips, remember that cool weather enhances the flavor of the root, but hot weather leads to poor quality vegetables.

 How to Grow Parsnips

 It takes from 120 to 180 days for a parsnip to go from seeds to roots.
 When planting parsnips, plant the seeds ½-inch apart and ½-inch deep in rows at least 12 inches (30 cm.) apart.
 This gives the growing parsnips room to develop good roots.

 Growing parsnips takes 18 days for germination.
 After seedlings appear, wait a couple of weeks and thin the plants to about 3 to 4 inches (7.6 to 10 cm.) apart in rows.

 Water parsnips well when growing parsnips or the roots will be flavorless and tough.
 Fertilization of the soil is also helpful, and you can fertilize your growing parsnips the same way you would your carrots.
 Side dress with fertilizer around June to keep the soil healthy enough for growing parsnips.

 When to Harvest Parsnips